bossanova808/kodi.ozweather.2nd.screen/README.md

 https://dash.bossanova808.net/?kodi=kodi:kodi@192.168.1.51&kodi-json=9999&latitude=-37.814&longitude=144.9633&timezone=Australia%2FSydney
 ```

-## Trouble Shooting - Mixed Content
+## Troubleshooting - Mixed Content

 If you choose to self host this app, over HTTPS (e.g., via Cloudflare tunnel, reverse proxy, etc.) but your Kodi runs only HTTP (as it usually does), you may encounter "mixed content" issues where browsers block the Kodi artwork images.

 Solutions:

 * Fully Kiosk users: Enable "Allow Mixed Content" in Advanced Web Settings → Content Blocking
-    * Standard browsers: Most will show a "shield" icon in the address bar - click it to allow mixed content for this site
+* Standard browsers: Most will show a "shield" icon in the address bar — click it to allow mixed content for this site
 * Alternative: Host the app over HTTP instead (avoids the issue entirely)

 This happens because browsers consider it a security risk to load HTTP images from HTTPS pages.
 Since Kodi doesn't support HTTPS out-of-the-box, the hardcoded http:// URLs for artwork are appropriate - you just need to tell your browser/app to allow them.